projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 Install OS on the Target
 ============================

-The target system needs Ubuntu 18.04 to run the board inspector tool.
+The target system needs Ubuntu 18.04 to run the Board Inspector tool.

 To install Ubuntu 18.04: